|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-- 1 large onions (cut into 1-inch square pieces)
+1 large onion, cut into 1-inch square pieces

-- 1 red bell pepper (deseeded and cut into 2-inch cubes)
+1 pepper red bell pepper, deseeded and cut into 2-inch cubes

-- 1 green bell pepper (deseeded and cut into 2-inch cubes)
+1 pepper green bell pepper, deseeded and cut into 2-inch cubes

 Gather the ingredients.

-Mix 2 1/2 tablespoons of Tandoori Masala with the yogurt, 2 tablespoons cooking oil, and salt, to taste, and make a smooth paste.
+Mix 2 1/2 tablespoons of tandoori masala with yogurt, 2 tablespoons of cooking oil, and salt to taste, making a smooth paste.

-Mix the remaining 1/2 tablespoon of Tandoori Masala with the onions to coat them well.
+Mix remaining 1/2 tablespoon of tandoori masala with onions to coat them well.

-Thread the marinated paneer, onion, and green and red bell pepper pieces onto bamboo skewers in a combination of your choice.
+Thread marinated paneer, onion, and green and red bell pepper pieces onto bamboo skewers.

-Put the paneer skewers on it and brush with a little cooking oil.
+Preheat grill to medium.
+Place paneer skewers on hot grill and brush with a little cooking oil.

-Grill until the paneer is light golden and the onions are soft.
-Do not overcook or the paneer will become rubbery.
+Grill until paneer is a light golden color and onions are soft, 4 to 5 minutes per side.
+Do not overcook, or paneer will become rubbery.

-Remove onto a plate and sprinkle with Chaat Masala.
+Remove to a plate and sprinkle with chaat masala.

-Squeeze some lemon juice over the paneer skewers, garnish with lemon wedges, and serve piping hot.
+Squeeze some lemon juice over the paneer skewers, garnish with lemon wedges, and serve hot.